 The formulas in the different normalization modes available are No normalization and Standard normalization (see 5.4 for more details).

-Parallelized calculations of Attraction Betweenness are available for different Weighting of Destinations at the same time.
-In QGIS, parallelized calculations are also possible for different Distance modes and Normalizations.
+Parallel calculations of Attraction Betweenness are available for different Weighting of Destinations at the same time.
+Parallel calculations are also possible for different Distance modes and Normalizations.